-Cyberinfrastructure and e-Infrastructure: Cyberinfrastructure is term for the infrastructure that supports the data, people, and computers of distributed science (i.e. e-Science defined above) - by exploiting Internet technology, adding (via Grid technology) management, security, supercomputers, etc [Bement2007, NSF2003].
+Cyberinfrastructure and e-Infrastructure: Cyberinfrastructure is a largely USA term for the infrastructure that supports the data, people, and computers of distributed science (i.e. e-Science defined above) - by exploiting Internet technology (Web2.0) adding (via Grid technology) management, security, supercomputers etc [Bement2007, NSF2003].

-NSF's Cyberinfrastructure has two rather different foci: it includes both parallel and distributed computing system.
-Both are 'just" collections of networked computers and storage.
+NSF's Cyberinfrastructure has two rather different foci.
+It has both parallel and distributed computing systems that are both 'just" collections of networked computers and storage.
 Of course parallel systems have low latency (microseconds) between nodes and distributed systems higher latency (many milliseconds) between nodes.
 The parallel components are used to get high performance on individual large simulations with problems that need to be decomposed.
 These simulations could involve data analysis or data assimilation with data naturally distributed and supported by the establishment of the Cyberinfrastructure.
 In general the distributed aspect of Cyberinfrastructure integrates already distinct components which currently may or may not be parallel systems.
 As multicore becomes pervasive, all components of Cyberinfrastructure will become parallel if not "massively parallel".

-Network Services: Cyberinfrastructure is made of distributed, ideally autonomous services that are "just" programs or data sources packaged for distributed access.
+Services: Cyberinfrastructure is made of distributed, ideally autonomous services (originally Web services) that are "just" programs or data sources packaged for distributed access.
 The data is expressed by XML-based standards like GML, CML and CellML/SBML (for Geography, Chemistry, and Biology respectively), while a service plays the role of methods in traditional programming.
 Web services use WSDL to define interfaces to the method functionality.
 In contrast, Web 2.0 follows the old programming library practice: one just specifies the interface without special interface definition language standards.
 However all approaches to services use a loose coupling of coarse grained entities where the interface establishes a "contract" independent of implementation between two services or a service and a client.
 Note that software engineering and interoperability/standards are closely linked to the use of services.
-Although there is no broad agreement on the "right" approach to services, all major approaches to distributed systems today are built around the general service-oriented concept.
-These services are composed into linked applications using mash-ups (typically scripts) or workflow approaches (often based on XML specifications like BPEL).
-In either case, this represents a higher level of programming: "Grid" or "Service" programming.
+Although there is no broad agreement on the "right" approach to services, all major approaches to distributed systems today are built around some form of services.
+These services are composed (linked together) by mashups (typically scripts) or workflow (often based on XML specifications like BPEL), which represent "Grid" or "Service" programming.
 Since we are discussing distributed systems, note that the composed services are actually aggregations of clients: the clients run in a single environment (i.e. JavaScript in a browser or a Java Virtual Machine in a portal server), while the services run remotely and are unaware of each other.

-For e-Science, services fall into several categories including a) models, applications, and simulations; b) data access, storage, federation, and discovery; c) filters for data mining and manipulation; and finally d) general capabilities such as collaboration, security, etc.
+For e-Science, services fall into several categories including models, applications, and simulations; data access, storage, federation, and discovery; filters for data mining and manipulation; and finally general capabilities such as collaboration, security etc.